go-plus/io/README.md

 # io

-this is a non-blocking multiple reader function
+This is a non-blocking multiple reader function

-use this like go default MultiReader
+Use this like go default MultiReader

+In order to fix go MultiReader, if Reader[1] has no data outputting, it will wait forever,instead of executing Reader[2].

+If the data of Reader[2] comes at this time, sometimes it will cause some problems.

+Please judge which MulitiReader to use according to your own needs.

 ## tips:
 ### If the read content is larger than the cache, the content will be cut off.